 - The Affordable Care Act of 2010 (Obamacare) had nothing to do with the recent additions to your Medicare benefits.
 The Medicare program continually adds new services and benefits that help keep the cost of Medicare down.
 Preventative medicine (e.g., mammograms and colonoscopies) are a cost savings measure for the government.

-- The Medicare Part D is Medicare's prescription drug plan program.
-Plans are offered by private insurance companies and cover outpatient prescriptions....
+- The Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
+Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
+Each...
 Prescription Drug Plan “donut hole” is scheduled to be phased out under the current Administration, but that does not mean it is necessarily a good thing.
 Part D plans are private insurance and insurance companies are not in business to loose money.
 As the donut hole closes, Part D premiums will rise, making them less affordable to more people.

 Don’t get sucked into believing the rhetoric and half-truths being tossed around by the media during this election year.
 Anything can be and will be twisted into a reason to vote one way or another.